bitwarden/contributing-docs/docs/architecture/deep-dives/state/index.md

 `ActiveUserState<T>` is an object to help you maintain and view the state of the currently active user.
 If the currently active user changes, like through account switching.
 The data this object represents will change along with it.
 Gone is the need to subscribe to `StateService.activeAccountUnlocked$`.
-You can see the most likely type definition of the API's on `ActiveUserState<T>` below:
+You can see the type definition of the API on `ActiveUserState<T>` below:

 ```typescript